Lisa Bono, CPBC

 Why You Should Rethink Allowing Your Parrot On The Floor

-Companion parrots have both innate behaviors, which are instinctual (think flight!) and learned behaviors, such as figuring out how to reach a treat in a foraging toy.
-As our birds’ stewards, understanding both behaviors and how to work with them can serve us well in avoiding behavior issues.
+Understanding our birds instinctive and their learned behaviors and knowing how to work with them can serve us well in avoiding behavior issues.
 A “cute” behavior that may have encouraged by the caregiver in the beginning, can become a learned behavior that is adapted by the parrot that leads to negative consequences.
-Case in point – allowing a bird free roam on the floor, which results in chasing and biting feet.
-Learn why allowing a parrot to hang out on the floor can cause havoc and what to do instead.

 Bird People Share: “What do you wish you knew before getting a parrot?”